Pennsylvania Railroad class T1: No. 5550

 In 2014, a non-profit group known as The T1 Trust began building a brand new T1 from the ground up, using the original plans with subtle performance improvements where necessary.
 The T1 Trust's goal is to provide mainline excursion service.
 The T1 Trust's cost estimate to build T1 number 5550 is $10 million, with an expected completion date of 2030 (This total has since been reduced to a bit more than $7 million, as a used PRR long haul tender has been acquired in lieu of new construction).

 The construction of 5550 is also following construction and financing methods pioneered by the LNER Peppercorn Class A1 60163 Tornado project.
 The first piece of the locomotive, the keystone-shaped number plate, was cast in April 2014, followed by the first minor component, a driving spring link pin, in October 2014.
 Major components completed as of March 2019 include two Boxpok drivers, the prow, cab, third-course boiler and fire door.
 Front tube sheet construction was under way by a fabricator in St. Louis, Missouri.
+By 2026, the full boiler and frame were complete, and were planned to be joined in a facility in Dennison, Ohio later that year.